broyettore/vue-boolzapp/readme.md

 # WhatsApp v2

-in this project, my goal is to recreate WhatsApp as we know it.
+In this project, my goal is to recreate WhatsApp as we know it.

 The app will have an interface similar to the real version with an eye on the small details.